open-simh/.github/docs/simdocs/simh_doc.md

 Input from a user can be obtained by:

-SET ENV -p \"Prompt String\" name=default
+SET ENV -p "Prompt String" name=default

-The -p switch indicates that the user should be prompted with the indicated prompt string and the input provided will be saved in the environment variable \'name\'.
-If no input is provided, the value specified as \'default\' will be used.
+The -p switch indicates that the user should be prompted with the indicated prompt string and the input provided will be saved in the environment variable 'name'.
+If no input is provided, the value specified as 'default' will be used.

 ##### Arithmetic Expressions